 The jury returned a guilty verdict to the charge of possession with intent to deliver the controlled substance marijuana.
-The trial court sentenced defendant to three years' probation with 33 days in jail.
+The trial court sentenced defendant to 3 years' probation with 33 days in jail.
 This appeal followed.

-$^2$ Defendant indisputably possessed 9.1 ounces of usable marijuana in the form of raw plant matter.
+2 Defendant indisputably possessed 9.1 ounces of usable marijuana in the form of raw plant matter.
 Thus, if the aggregate weight of the brownies (54.9 ounces) were added to that amount, defendant would have been in possession of 64 ounces, considerably more than the 12.5 ounces he arguably was allowed to possess under the MMMA.
+MCL 333.26424(a) and (b)(1).

-&lt;sup>3 The sugar cookies appear not to have been subjected to forensic testing and did not appear to be part of the trial court's weight calculation.
+3 The sugar cookies appear not to have been subjected to forensic testing and did not appear to have been part of the trial court's weight calculation.

-&lt;sup>4 We note that 69.08 grams is roughly 2.44 ounces, slightly less than the per patient allowable quantity of usable marijuana under section 4 of the MMMA.
+4 We note that 69.08 grams is 2.44 ounces, slightly less than the per-patient allowable quantity of usable marijuana under § 4 of the MMMA.